College:College of Nursing

 - Course instructor for the Trauma Nurse Core Curriculum at the National SimLEARN Center in Orlando

-In light of the recent COVID-19 pandemic, one UCF student is at the forefront of serving the community.
-Kimberly Bogers is currently working as a nurse at Nemours Children’s Hospital...
+During the recent COVID-19 pandemic, one UCF student was at the forefront of serving the community.
+Kimberly Bogers is worked as a nurse at Nemours Children’s Hospital while earning her...